 The judge has now said that he will refuse to stay the proceeding (he will no longer postpone hearing on the law).
 This means that he could provide a final determination concerning the law at any time, despite the fact that the Department of Labor has appealed the injunction.

 With the new administration and new head of the department of labor, if the judge strikes down the salary threshold increase, it is unlikely that the decision will be appealed.
 However, this is not the end of the story for workers who make more than the threshold but still believe they are entitled to overtime pay.
 The salary threshold was just one element that had to be satisfied to be considered exempt.
 If your duties do not fall into the administrative, executive or professional exemptions, then you still may be considered “non-exempt” and entitled to overtime pay.

-For more information or if you believe that you have been improperly denied overtime pay, please contact the knowledgeable Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you have been improperly denied overtime pay, please contact the knowledgeable Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.